marianasvega/WRO_FE-CETYS/README.md

 ### `Robot´s Vision (Pixy 2 Camera) 📷`

-In order for our vehicle to detect the obstacles on the rink (red and green traffic lights and the parking walls), we decided to use the The Pixy2 Camera is a versatile vision sensor designed for robotics and automation projects.
+In order for our vehicle to detect the obstacles on the rink (red and green traffic lights and the parking walls), we decided to use the Pixy2 Camera, a versatile vision sensor designed for robotics and automation projects.
 It offers powerful image recognition capabilities and is user-friendly for integrating visual processing into various applications.
 After you complete the settings on the camera´s app, you are all set to start programming what you want your vehicle to do when detecting each signature.
-For example, we used the following code (the syntaxis of the commands correspond to the Pixy2 Arduino library):
+For example, we used the following code (the syntax of the commands correspond to the Pixy2 Arduino library):

   ```ruby
 pixy.ccc.getBlocks();